An equivalence theorem for algebraic and functorial QFT: Globally hyperbolic Lorentzian functorial QFTs

 \section{Globally hyperbolic Lorentzian functorial QFTs}

 In this section we define a concept of globally hyperbolic Lorentzian functorial QFTs (FQFTs) which is richer than the one previously introduced in \cite{FFTvAQFT}.
 This increased richness comes from replacing the globally hyperbolic Lorentzian bordism pseudo-category $\LB_m$ from \cite{FFTvAQFT} with our novel bordism pseudo-operad $\LBop_m$ from Section \ref{sec:LBord}.
 Loosely speaking, an $m$-dimensional globally hyperbolic Lorentzian FQFT is a pseudo-multifunctor $\FFF : \LBop_m\to \mathscr{Q}$ in the sense of Definition \ref{def:pseudomultifunctor} to a suitable target pseudo-operad $\mathscr{Q}$.
 In the context of this paper, we will choose the target pseudo-operad as follows: Choosing any cocomplete closed symmetric monoidal category $\TT$, we form the symmetric monoidal category $\Alg_{\mathsf{uAs}}(\TT)$ of unital associative algebras in $\TT$ and consider its underlying operad, which we denote by the same symbol.
 We define our target pseudo-operad \smash{$\mathscr{Q} = \iota\big(\Alg_{\mathsf{uAs}}(\TT)\big)$} by applying the inclusion $2$-functor $\iota: \Op^{(2,1)}\to \PsOp^{\mathrm{fib}}$ from Construction~\ref{constr:iota}.
 This choice is motivated by the choice of target for AQFTs (see Definition~\ref{def:AQFT}) and it will be crucial for proving our FQFT/AQFT equivalence theorem in Section \ref{sec:equivalence}.
+In Section \ref{sec:twistedFFT} below, we will briefly discuss how a notion of functorial QFTs assigning state spaces can be introduced in our context as twisted or relative functorial QFTs \cite{StolzTeichner,FT}.
 Using the $2$-adjunction from Theorem \ref{theo:2adjunction}, we obtain an equivalent but simpler description of such FQFTs in terms of ordinary multifunctors $\FFF : \tau(\LBop_m)\to\Alg_{\mathsf{uAs}}(\TT)$ from the operad given by applying to $\LBop_m$ the truncation $2$-functor $\tau:\PsOp^{\mathrm{fib}}\to \Op^{(2,1)}$ from Construction \ref{constr:tau}.
 It is important to stress that the truncated operad $\tau(\LBop_m)$ remembers much of the rich geometric structure of the pseudo-operad $\LBop_m$ from Section \ref{sec:LBord}.
 In particular, its objects $(M,\Sigma)\in \tau(\LBop_m)$ and operations $[N,\und{\iota_0},\iota_1]: (\und{M_0},\und{\Sigma_0})\to (M_1,\Sigma_1)$ keep track of the collar regions around Cauchy surfaces and bordisms, which are crucial for a well-defined operadic composition. \begin{defi} Fix any cocomplete closed symmetric monoidal category $\TT$. \begin{itemize} \item[(a)] The \textit{category of $m$-dimensional globally hyperbolic Lorentzian FQFTs} is defined as the category

 of $\Alg_{\mathsf{uAs}}(\TT)$-valued algebras over the operad $\tau(\LBop_m)$ which is obtained by applying the truncation $2$-functor $\tau:\PsOp^{\mathrm{fib}}\to \Op^{(2,1)}$ from Construction \ref{constr:tau} to the $m$-dimensional globally hyperbolic Lorentzian bordism pseudo-operad $\LBop_m$ from Section \ref{sec:LBord}.
 This means that an FQFT is a multifunctor $\FFF : \tau(\LBop_m) \to \Alg_{\mathsf{uAs}}(\TT)$ and that a morphism between FQFTs is a multinatural transformation $\zeta : \FFF\Rightarrow\GGG : \tau(\LBop_m)\to \Alg_{\mathsf{uAs}}(\TT)$.